dotsmesh/dotsmesh-web-app/README.md

 This is the code for the UI of the platform.
 There is an officially hosted version on [dotsmesh.com](https://dotsmesh.com/), and you can also easily install it on your server.

+## What is Dots Mesh?
+Dots Mesh is a different kind of social platform.
+It's open and distributed by design.
+You can self-host your public social profile the same way you can self-host your website and email.
+There are private profiles, secret groups, private messaging, and [more](https://about.dotsmesh.com/).

 ## Take a look

 Some screenshots from the big screen version of the app: